BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/SB9-Housing-Development-Approvals/README.md

 ### Senate Bill 9 Housing Development; Approvals

+This section includes excerpts from the SB9 legislative text for easy reference and also to outline the scope of the analysis conducted.
+Sections that are crossed out were not considered for this analysis.
+For these sections, good data were not available at a regional level to accuratly estimate the impact.

 - [SB9 Bill Legislative Text](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=202120220SB9)

 Identify parcels that meet the following conditions listed in [SB9 Code Sections](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=65913.4.&lawCode=GOV):